-9. Do you feel confident at this time that the interests of the taxpayers are being well served by the business relationship between AHC, HIC and the State of Hawaii?
-Is the oversight function satisfactory in your opinion?
+9. What interests of the taxpayers are being well-served by the business relationship between AHC, HIC and the State of Hawaii?
+Is the oversight function satisfactory?

 Constituent interests have been well-served by the portal procurement vehicle, enabling e-business capabilities to agencies, counties, the legislature, and judiciary where none previously existed.
-Adequate oversight mechanisms are currently in place, and the AHC will continue to require the portal vendor to provide innovative e-business capabilities and enhance the overall digital experience to the constituents in a sustainable, costeffective manner.
+Adequate oversight mechanisms are currently in place, and the AHC will continue to require the portal vendor to provide innovative e-business capabilities and enhance the overall digital experience to the constituents in a sustainable, cost-effective manner.
 The use of the AHC and HIC are not mandatory, and some agencies have developed public-facing portals on their own or with the use of other contractors.